cpbcpb/mean-skeleton-2020/README.md

 set DEBUG=myserver:* & npm start
 ```

+## Testing routes

+You can use Postman to test routes.

 ## Created

 Created by Christine Beck.
 Started Feb 7, 2020.
 Used documentation from Expressjs.com, Angular, Mongodb, and Nodejs as references.